 5: IoT Ransomware

-Anyone can become a target of ransomware attack despite who you are, where you are, what device you use?
+Anyone can become a target of ransomware attacks despite who you are, where you are, and what device you use.
 Thus, it can happen at any point, anywhere, and with anyone.
 Ransomware can penetrate into your device while you do an online transaction, work online or are connected to a network, surf the internet, or do any other internet activity.
 All the types of devices that have the capability to connect to a network or internet are susceptible to ransomware attacks.
-Such devices are laptops, desktops, mobile devices, IoT devices, and tablets, etc..
+Such devices are laptops, desktops, mobile devices, IoT devices, tablets, etc.

 - Ransomware can get into your system by browsing untrusted websites